Pyrdacor/freeserf.net/README.md

 Most of the code is ported or re-implemented.
 There is a working OpenTK renderer and a small sound engine for Windows.
 Sound for other platforms will follow later.
 The sound system is not perfect yet.

-Things that are missing are mostly AI logic, game loading and fights.
+Things that are missing are mostly AI logic and some game types.
+Serf fighting is not tested yet.

 There are still some bugs (mainly in serf logic and map position calculation).